RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 29 (12/11/2021)
-- Commit "ImGui and Pathfinding"
-    - The Enemy now uses a pathfinding algorithm to find the optimal route to the player (tracking him)
-    - ImGui has been successfully implemented and has been hooked up the event system, meaning that the UI windows ImGui creates can be moved and be intercated with

 ### Day 31 (14/11/2021)
 - Commit "Shader Abstraction"
     - Shaders are being abstracted, aswell as uniforms can now be changed dynamically